gladex/DMAB/README.md

 Functional association network for tumor suppressor genes (TSG) identified from hypo DMRs.

 All the curated reference sources and read-to-use pan-cancer analysis results are deposited at: http://github.com/gladex/DMAK.
 We continuously update and revise the contents of this knowledgebase.

-Suggestion or recommendation to pan-cancer analysis repository, DMAK, is greatly appreciated at bh.tang@outlook.com.
-Any citation or re-usage of the resources, please cite properly.
+Suggestions or advices to pan-cancer analysis repository, DMAK, are very welcome to me at bh.tang@outlook.com.
+Any citation or re-usage of the resources, please cite properly (DMAK: https://github.com/gladex/DMAK/).

 (c) BHT 2015.